 an electronic payment system based on cryptographic proof instead of trust, allowing any two willing parties to transact directly with each other without the need for a trusted third party

 A blockchain is nothing more than lists of transactions chained together.
 Copies of this chain of blocks are distributed over multiple computers (also called nodes).
-The way these blocks are built, distributed and chained together makes it impossible to alter something in a block without it being noticed.
-To understand how it is done we need to dive into a technique called hashing.
+These blocks are built, distributed, and chained together, making it impossible to alter something in a block without it being noticed.
+To understand how it is done, we need to dive into a technique called hashing.

 Hashing is giving digital content an almost unique fingerprint (almost unique because there is a very very very minimum chance that two pieces of content generate the same hash).
-In blockchain the SHA-256 Cryptographic Hash Algorithm is used to hash content.
-This algorithm generates from any piece of digital content a 256 bits (32 bytes) fingerprint of 64 characters.
+The SHA-256 Cryptographic Hash Algorithm is used to hash content in the blockchain.
+This algorithm generates a 256 bits (32 bytes) fingerprint of 64 characters from any piece of digital content.

 The word “blockchain” has the following hash: ef7797e13d3a75526946a3bcf00daec9fc9c9c4d51ddc7cc5df888f74dd434d1.The word “blockchai” (without the n) has the following hash:

-A change in the content results in a complete different hash.
+A change in the content results in a completely different hash.
 You can hash any digital content type, so also images, pdf’s and so on.
-It doesn’t matter how long or big the file is, it generates a hash of 64 characters.
-For instance the hash of Satoshi Nakamoto’s White paper (9 pages) is:
+It doesn’t matter how long or big the file is; it generates a hash of 64 characters.
+For instance, the hash of Satoshi Nakamoto’s White paper (9 pages) is: